IgrecL/japanese/README.md

 Watching Youtube videos is a good way to learn japanese, but finding interesting channels can be hard.

-* see [Youtube.md](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Youtube.md) for a list of interesting Youtube channels
+* see [Youtube.md](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Youtube.md) for a list of YouTube channels I recommend

 ## ③ Other ways to learn